 How do I make a booking?

 A GP referral is not required to arrange for a speech pathology or occupational therapy assessment.
-You can self-refer by calling or emailing us with your concerns.
+You can self-refer filling in our enquiry form.

 Initial Telephone Discussion or Email Enquiry

 You can call us on (02) 8404 0715 or email email@example.com to discuss your concerns.
 An appointment can then be scheduled if necessary or you will be given the details of other local services if we feel that our service is not suited to your needs at this time.
 If you decide to go ahead with an appointment booking, you will be sent a confirmation email and will be asked to complete an online questionnaire to help us plan for the initial assessment.
 This background information forms the basis of the assessment and providing this in advance will allow us to spend less time on paperwork and more time directly with you/your child during the initial session.

 The assessment process involves gathering information and utilising a variety of assessment tools to determine the needs of the client.
 It may be appropriate to carry out a formal assessment with standardised tests in some cases, particularly for those approaching school age and older children.
 An assessment session generally lasts for 60 – 90 minutes (which includes time for discussion).
 A detailed assessment report will typically be emailed to you within 3 weeks of the assessment.